rstuerm/8BitCPU/README.md

 # 8BitCPU

-This is the KiCad source file for my 8-bit CPU project.
+This is the KiCad source file for my 8-bit CPU project, detailed at www.stuermer.ca/8bitcpu.html.

 Schematics and an overview of the PCB are also available as PDF files in the output folder.